Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Thanks to the powerful technology stack you just built, this is now almost trivial.
 You can do this by entering the command that follows on the controller node.

-You will have to choose your own iSCSI Qualified Name (IQN) as well as a service IP.
+You will have to choose your own iSCSI Qualified Name (IQN) and a service IP.
 The service IP should not already be in use by another machine.
-It will be dynamically assigned to whichever node is currently hosting the iSCSI target so that iSCSI initiators can reach the target under a consistent address.
+The service IP address will be dynamically assigned (by a DRBD Reactor-controlled OCF resource agent) to whichever node is currently hosting the iSCSI target.
+This way, an iSCSI initiator can reach the target at a consistent address, regardless of which node is hosting the service.

 # linstor-gateway iscsi create iqn.2001-09.com.linbit:my-target 192.168.122.222/24 10G